catalinghita8/android-mvp-dagger2/README.md

 In order to synchronize the background tasks with the testing environment provided by Espresso, a custom implementation of `IdlingResource` has been integrated into the app.
 I have given more details on this topic in [this medium article](https://medium.com/@catalinghita8/integrate-espresso-idling-resources-in-your-app-to-build-flexible-ui-tests-c779e24f5057).

 ## Strong points
-- possess high flexibility to create variants for automated and manual testing
+- Possess high flexibility to create variants for automated and manual testing.
-- possess lightweight structure due to its presentation layer pattern
+- Possess lightweight structure due to its presentation layer pattern.
-- is scalable and easy to expand
+- Is scalable and easy to expand.
 ## Weak points
-- maintenance effort could be lower and scalability could be better - even though the app has a solid structure and complies to some of the SOLID principles, it cannot be considered as part of Clean Architecture, mainly because the Presenter contains most of the logic, therefore substituting Interactors (use-cases)
+- Maintenance effort could be lower and scalability could be better - even though the app has a solid structure and complies to some of the SOLID principles, it cannot be considered as part of Clean Architecture, mainly because the Presenter contains most of the logic, therefore substituting Interactors (use-cases).
-- possess medium complexity - other approaches might lower complexity and increase efficiency
+- Possess medium complexity - other approaches might lower complexity and increase efficiency.

 # Final notes:
-- the app is not a polished ready-to-publish product, it acts as a boilerplate project or as a starting point for android enthusiasts out there
+- The app is not a polished ready-to-publish product, it acts as a boilerplate project or as a starting point for android enthusiasts out there.
-- using this project as your starting point and expanding it is also encouraged, as at this point it is very easy to add new modules
+- Using this project as your starting point and expanding it is also encouraged, as at this point it is very easy to add new modules.
-- forks are encouraged